Chapter 34

 If one relies not on virtue but on military force: kill a person, and that person bitterly resents it.
 Kill all under Heaven, and all under Heaven gnashes its teeth — and one becomes a solitary man.
 Though one desires greatness, one is in truth small.

-Our nation's First Emperor of Qin; Europe's Napoleon; and the present-day Kaiser of Germany — all stand as warnings from the past.
+Our nation's First Emperor of Qin; Europe's Napoleon; and the then-present Kaiser of Germany — all stand as warnings from the past.

 The First Emperor of Qin has already perished.
 Napoleon has already died.
-And the present-day Kaiser has already been placed under confinement.
+And the Kaiser was already placed under confinement.
 May this serve as a warning to all future First Emperors of Qin, all future Napoleons, and all future Kaisers of Germany.

 No comments to display